Last updated on

-Facebook ads show up on the pages of people based on who they are and what they’re interested in, so that’s what they see is — here’s that keyword again — relevant to their lives.
+Facebook ads show up on the pages of people based on who they are and what they’re interested in, so what they see is – here’s that word again – relevant to their lives and behaviors.
 This is good news for real estate agencies, because your money works to bring in more of the right people, instead of just anyone who may give you a like, but would not become a buyer or seller.

 Facebook ads also have a “likely to move” category.
 If you pull zip codes for certain areas, together with the “likely to move” behavior, you can really narrow your target audience down:

 Targeting is massively important to your Facebook ad success.
 As Nathan Miller from Rentec Direct told me:

 I’ll be honest … the first ads we put on Facebook almost made us abandon the platform altogether.
 We spent thousands and receive maybe two conversions.
 It was by far the lowest converting ad spend we had ever experienced.